 It’s a short 15-minute drive or a 40-minute bike ride from the center of Valladolid to reach Oxman Cenote.
 If you are driving or riding your bike, make sure to come from the highway because if you take the shortcut through the farmland you will have to ride through some unpaved and rocky dirt roads.

-Cenote Oxman is actually located on the grounds of a hotel called Hacienda San Lorenzo Oxman that features a large outdoor swimming pool and restaurant available for cenote visitors.
+Cenotes Oxman is actually located on the grounds of a hotel called Hacienda San Lorenzo Oxman and some other great features of the hotel are a large outdoor swimming pool, a bar, and a restaurant for cenote visitors.

 HOW TO GET TO CENOTE OXMAN

-If you are staying in Valladolid I would highly recommend renting a bicycle or taking a taxi from the main town to Cenote Oxman.
+If you are staying in Valladolid I would highly recommend renting a bicycle or taking a taxi from the main town to reach Cenotes Oxman.